OSGConnect/connectbook/stashcache.md

 Alternatively, users can [use Globus](<https://support.opensciencegrid.org/solution/articles/5000632397-data-transfer-with-globus>) to transfer data files to stash.

-2)  Include the following line in the job's submit script to require OASIS:
+2)  Include the following line in the job's submit script to indicate that StashCache is required:

-	requirements = HAS_CVMFS_oasis_opensciencegrid_org =?= True
+	+WantsStashCache = true

 3)  Use the 'stashcp' command-line tool in the job wrapper script to transfer necessary data files to the compute host.